 Frequently Asked Questions (FAQ)

-Current electric meters log the amount of electricity a customer uses between physical meter readings.
-Smart meters send near real-time electric-use information to PSE&G via a secure communications network.
+Currently installed electric meters log the amount of electricity a customer uses in-between physical meter readings.
+Smart meters send near real-time electric-use information to PSE&G via a secure wireless communications network.

 Yes.
 The new smart meter will also function as a net meter.